kareemyosri/whatsapp/README.md

 # Chat App

-I have recently completed a mobile application project during my internship at Eraasoft.
+I have recently completed a mobile application project.
 The Chat App, developed using Flutter, is a versatile mobile application that offers a wide range of features to enhance user communication and engagement.

 ## Features
 - **One-to-one Chat:** Implemented a seamless one-to-one chat feature that allows users to exchange messages with their friends, promoting effective communication.